-In fluids strength itself is not important because as we have seen if we allow time it will be straining more and more.
-So; obviously, if you want to quantify strength, it becomes a kind of a redundant exercise you allow more time under shear it will be straining more and more because fluid is continuously deforming under shear.
-What is most important for a fluid is like the rate at which it is shearing; and for that this quantification is very, very important.
+In fluids strain itself is not important because as we have seen if you allow time it will be straining more and more.
+So, obviously, if you want to quantify strain it becomes a kind of a redundant exercise, you allow more time under shear it will be straining more and more because fluid is continuously deforming under shear.
+What is most important for a fluid is like the rate at which it is shearing; and for that this quantification is very very important.
 What is responsible for that again is the shear stress.

 So, there must be some relationship between the shear stress and the rate of deformation.
 Why such a relationship is to be present, because one is like a cause and another is like an effect.
-And it is the behavior of the material of the fluid that will decide that how it will respond to a situation and have an effect of deformation and that type of behavior in general continuum mechanics is known as constitutive behavior or constitutive relationship that means, the fluid has the constitution.
-So, in a particular disturbance, in a particular situation, it responds to that and the manner in which it responds, it comes from its own constituting behavior it comes from the material property.
-So, therefore, some relationship, which should relate the rate of deformation with the shear stress.
+And it is the behavior of the material of the fluid that will decide that how it will respond to a situation and have an effect of deformation, and that type of behavior in general continuum mechanics is known as constitutive behavior or constitutive relationship that means, the fluid has a constitution.
+So, in a particular disturbance in a particular situation it responds to that and the manner in which it responds it comes from its own constitutive behavior it comes from the material property.

-And in a general functional form we can write that the shear stress should be a function of the rate of deformation of course, when we are writing a shear stress here.
-What should be the correct subscripts if we want to write it in terms of tau i j to represent it say if this is x-axis and this is y-axis may be one 2 or 2 one because tau 1 2 and tau 2 1 are the same.
-Or even you can write tau x y or 1 2 or 2 1 whatever, but here will just omit the subscript because here we are looking for only one particular component of the stress tensor, other components are not relevant for this.
-So, we will just call it tau just to be simple enough in the notation.
+So, there is therefore, some relationship which should relate the rate of deformation with the shear stress.
+And in a general functional form, we can write that the shear stress should be a function of the rate of deformation.
+Of course, when we are writing a shear stress here, what should be the correct subscripts if we want to write it in terms of τ{ij} to represent it.
+Say if this is x axis and y axis.
+May be 1 2 or 2 1, because τ{12} and τ{21} are the same or even you can write τ{xy} or τ{12} or τ{21} whatever, but here we will just omit the subscript because here we are looking for only one particular component of the stress tensor.
+Other components are not relevant for this.
+So, we will just call it tau just to be simple enough in that notation.

-Now, this function or relationship may be linear, non-linear whatever, try to draw an analogy with the mechanics of the solids that you have learnt.
-So, you have learnt that in most of the solids, which have elastic properties, you have stress related to strain, and that behavior may be linear non-linear whatever.
-But if you have a elastic material then within the proportional limit you have stress is proportional to strain and that proportionality is being connected with an equality through a material property known as modulus of elasticity.
-Of course, all materials are not linear elastic materials, but this particular law, which is the Hook's law, is very popular one because many of the engineering materials will obey that behavior within proportional limits; and many times in engineering, we are working within those limits.
+Now, this functional relationship may be linear non-linear whatever.
+Try to draw an analogy with the mechanics of solids that you have learned.
+So, you have learnt that in most of the solids which have elastic properties you have stress related to strain and that behavior maybe linear non-linear whatever, but if you have an elastic material then within the proportional limit you have stress is proportional to strain.
+And that proportionality is being connected with an equality through a material property known as modulus of elasticity.

-Similarly, for fluids, very interestingly most of the engineering fluids that we encounter and typically the 2 common engineering fluids we always encounter are air and water, and these fluids will also obey that type of linear relationship between the shear stress and the rate of deformation.
-So, for those fluids which obey the linear relationship between the shear stress and the rate of deformation we call those as Newtonian fluids.

-So, Newtonian fluids are those fluids for which the shear stress is linearly proportional to the rate of angular deformation or shear deformation or shear strength.
+Of course, all materials are not linear elastic materials, but this particular law which is the Hooke's law is a very popular one because many of the engineering materials will obey that behavior within proportional limits.
+And many times, in engineering we are working within those limits.
+Similarly for fluids very interestingly most of the engineering fluids that we encounter and typically the two common engineering fluids we always encounter are air and water.
+And these fluids will also obey that type of linear relationship between the shear stress and the rate of deformation.
+So, for those fluids which obey the linear relationship between the shear stress are those fluids for which the shear stress is linearly proportional to the rate of angular deformation or shear deformation or shear strain.